Visiting Guanajuato and Queretaro

 I told my mom that anyplace after Guanajuato would most likely be a disappointment in comparison.
 I was right.

 Queretaro is a much bigger town and, like Guanajuato, has a Centro Historico that has been designated a World Heritage Site by Unesco.
 It has lots of pretty churches and some wonderful plazas.
 The town isn’t inundated by tourists and there are some good and affordable restaurants.
-It’s a nice town and is very walkable; unlike Guanajuato, the terrain is flat in the Centro Historico.
-I didn’t fall in love with Queretaro but it is nevertheless a very nice town.
+It’s a nice town and is very walkable and, unlike Guanajuato, the terrain is flat in the Centro Historico.
+I didn’t fall in love with Queretaro – but that was only because I left my heart in Guanajuato.

-We stayed at the Hidalgo Hotel, right in the heart of town.
-Good value (450 pesos – about $40) with a very nice courtyard.
+We stayed at the Hidalgo Hotel (pictured above), right in the heart of town.
+Good value with a very nice courtyard.

 One of the reasons for staying a night in Queretaro was that it is the closest big town to Mexico City and the airport.
 The next day I said goodbye to my mom and took a bus directly from Queretaro to the airport for the trip home.